eu-waliston/Safest-Bank/README.md

 # Bank App

-A Bank MOBILE app using React
+A Bank mobile app using React

 OBS: In progress and u need open with ur phone